Karuch/aws-terraform-project-generator/README.md

 Is your project might have different resources across different stages? (e.g prod, dev, staging)
 if yes, please use `--env-folders`:
 ```
-# --acount-id and --cicd-role are optional and needed for CICD
+# --account-id and --cicd-role are optional and needed for CICD
 ./project_init/project_init.sh \
   --env-folders \
   --bucket backend-bucket-name \